jhudsl/tidyversecourse/docs/05-prediction.md

 One last thing before we leave this section.
 We often are interested in getting a sense of which variables are the most important in our model.
 We can explore the variable importance using the `vip()` function of the `vip` package.
-This function create a bar plot of variable importance scores for each predictor variable (or feature) in a model.
+This function creates a bar plot of variable importance scores for each predictor variable (or feature) in a model.
 The bar plot is ordered by importance (highest to smallest).